dotaheor/unify-Go-builtin-and-custom-generics/README.md

 1. consistent looking of builtin and custom generic calls.
 1. the main part of the declaration syntax of generic types and functions is totally Go 1 compatible.
 1. using generics is much like calling functions, so it is easy to understand.
-1. avoids the cumbersome feeling of generic function and type declarations.
+1. avoids the ~~cumbersome~~ crowded feeling of generic function and type declarations.
 1. suport generic packages (not only generic functions and types).
 1. supports const generic parameters (the draft only supports types now).